Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 /api/valores/climatologicos/diarios/datos/fechaini/{start_date}/fechafin/{end_date}/estacion/{station_code}
 ```

-It' i's necessary to ask for data from 5-6 days before, since some stations may not have them ready until then.
+It's necessary to ask for data from 5-6 days before, since some stations may not have them ready until then.

 ## Selected Locations
 The project focuses on municipalities in Southeastern Spain that are at high risk of desertification or drought.
 These areas have had unusually low precipitation and high aridity indices in recent years (see figures below for context):